No More Double Punishments: Lifting the Ban on SNAP and TANF for People with Prior Felony Drug Convictions

 “Opting Out of Federal Ban on Food Stamps and TANF,” Legal Action Center, December 2011, http://www.lac.org/toolkits/TANF/TANF.htm#summary; Food and Nutrition Service, “State Options Report,” United States Department of Agriculture, May 2018, https://fns-prod.azureedge.net/sites/default/files/snap/14-StateOptions….
 Maggie McCarty, Randy Alison Aussenberg, Gene Falk, et al., “Drug Testing and Crime-Related Restrictions in TANF, SNAP, and Housing Assistance,” Congressional Research Service, November 2016, http://fas.org/sgp/crs/misc/R42394.pdf; Welfare Rules Database (variable ei_drgfl), Urban Institute, http://anfdata.urban.org/wrd/Query/query.cfm; HB 1317 – Fiscal Impact Statement, Indiana General Assembly, March 2018, http://iga.in.gov/legislative/2018/bills/house/1317/#document-a0f37126 ; Act 125, Pennsylvania General Assembly, October 2018, https://www.legis.state.pa.us/cfdocs/legis/li/uconsCheck.cfm?yr=2018&ses… House Bill 11, Delaware General Assembly, December 2016, http://legis.delaware.gov/BillDetail?LegislationId=25337; HB 681, Legislature of Louisiana, October 2017, http://www.legis.la.gov/legis/BillInfo.aspx?s=17RS&b=HB681&sbi=y; HB 1251, Arkansas State Legislature, March 2017, http://www.arkleg.state.ar.us/assembly/2017/2017R/Pages/BillInformation….
 HB 1041, North Dakota Legislative Branch, April 2017, https://www.legis.nd.gov/assembly/65-2017/bill-index/bi1041.html.
 HB 1352, Mississippi State Legislature, http://billstatus.ls.state.ms.us/documents/2019/dt/HB/1300- 1399/HB1352SG.pdf?fbclid=IwAR3BZMxOXPzyImt5veUBrEIblsaG8ZGyGoyA_eLL-DnDULhKPFV0njSHMyk.
 SB 96, South Dakota State Legislature, https://sdlegislature.gov/#/Session/Bill/10359.
 SB 124, Virginia State Legislature, https://lis.virginia.gov/cgi-bin/legp604.exe?201+sum+SB124.
 HB 2459, West Virginia State Legislature, http://www.wvlegislature.gov/Bill_Text_HTML/2019_SESSIONS/RS/signed_bill….

-Previous versions of this report were authored by Lavanya Mohan (formerly Center for Law and Social Policy), Victoria Palacio (formerly Center for Law and Social Policy), and Elizabeth Lower-Basch (Center for Law and Social Policy).
-Duy Pham (Center for Law and Social Policy) and Kara Gotsch (The Sentencing Project) also provided indispensable feedback on this update.
+Previous versions of this report were authored by Lavanya Mohan (formerly Center for Law and Social Policy), Victoria Palacio (formerly Center for Law and Social Policy), Darrel Thompson (formerly Center for Law and Social Policy), and Elizabeth Lower-Basch (Center for Law and Social Policy).
+Duy Pham (formerly Center for Law and Social Policy) and Kara Gotsch (The Sentencing Project) also provided indispensable feedback on this update.

 - German Lopez ,“Obama is right about the criminal ‘injustice system’: 7 ways it’s racially skewed,” Vox, July 2015, https://www.vox.com/2015/5/29/8687205/criminal-justice-racism.